Skip to main content

 FACT: Most children diagnosed with CP live long, happy lives.
 Their care may involve more visits to the doctor and perhaps require therapy or medications, but none of these factors necessarily mean a shortened life expectancy.

 Instead, someone diagnosed with CP needs to properly manage their personal health to achieve a longer life span.
-But the reality is that children who have CP have been known to live a near-normal life span.
+But the reality is that children who have CP have been known to live a near-typical life span.

 • MYTH: Cerebral palsy is a hereditary disorder.